 The ensuing story is wonderfully implausible.
-Back in 1915, our adventurers are told by Mr Carter, a senior figure in the security services, ‘a certain document came into being.
+Our adventurers are told by Mr Carter, a senior figure in the security services, that back in 1915 ‘a certain document came into being.
 It was the draft of a secret agreement – treaty – call it what you like.’
 A copy of this document went missing and, now that circumstances have changed, it’s political dynamite, because it ‘implicates a number of our statesmen whom we cannot afford to have discredited in any way at the present moment’.
 Should it become public, it could bring down the government.

 And the result of such a development might well be the coming to power of the Labour Party.
 That’s the best outcome, though, Carter warns them grimly: ‘a Labour government at this juncture would, in my opinion, be a grave disability for British trade, but that is a mere nothing to the real danger.’
 Because the country is teetering on a precipice: